 According to the constitution, parliament was required to enact laws that guarantee that not more than two-thirds of MPs had the same gender.
-The Supreme Court ordered that the law be passed by August 27, 2015.
+The Supreme Court ordered that the law is passed by August 27, 2015.
 Two years later nothing much has been done.
-There has been little commitment from the Office of the Attorney General, the then Commission for Implementation of the Constitution or Parliament.
+There has been a little commitment from the Office of the Attorney General, the then Commission for Implementation of the Constitution or Parliament.

-The latter’s session to debate the matter were mostly characterized by absenteeism by legislators from both the ruling party and the opposition.
+The latter’s session to debate the matter was mostly characterized by absenteeism by legislators from both the ruling party and the opposition.
 The common assumption was that it was a woman’s issue, to benefit women and that women would vote for it.

 Last year, CREAW, CRAWN-Trust and the Kenya National Commission for Human Rights sued parliament and in his ruling, part of the judgment by Judge John Mativo said, “equality of rights under the law for all persons, male or female, is so basic to democracy and commitment to human rights.”
 I think that sums it all up right now we wait and see the next step as parliament Constitution ahead of the coming elections.

 If there are better places set aside for breastfeeding babies then their wives will be more productive at work and that means comfortable living.
 There is, therefore, need for more engagement with our men where both genders can give their positions on various issues.

 The International Programme Manager at Sonke Gender Justice in South Africa, Itumeleng Komanyane recently agreed with this position and said that interventions were necessary.